The Cleveland Guardians (29-33), one of the lightest-hitting offenses in MLB, is set to host the Houston Astros (36-27) ...

 Boston won two championships and one division title in Francona’s eight years with the franchise, recording six 90+ win seasons and making five trips to the playoffs with a 744-552 record in the regular season and a 28-17 postseason record.

 Francona was hired by the Guardians in October of 2012, and has since led Cleveland to a 673-498 regular season record in eight seasons.
 In that time, Cleveland have won the AL Central Division on three occasions and made five trips to the postseason for a 12-14 record, including a losing trip to the World Series in 2016.
+Francona has continued to find success with the franchise and has led them to several more divisional titles and playoff appearances throughout the years while showing very little signs of slowing down anytime soon.

 26 year old pitching sensation Shane Bieber is undeniably the Guardians most promising asset entering the 2022 season.
 Bieber made his Major League debut in 2018 and finished his rookie year with an 11–5 record, a 4.55 ERA, and 118 strikeouts in 20 appearances.
 Bieber was named the Guardians Opening Day pitcher to start the 2022 season.

-This will be his third straight opening day start for Cleveland, which puts him with an exclusive list of Guardians greats like Bob Feller and Corey Kluber.
+This will be his fourth straight opening day start for Cleveland, which puts him with an exclusive list of Guardians greats like Bob Feller and Corey Kluber.
 Bieber should have another excellent season as the Cleveland Guardians ace.

 Jose Ramirez has been with the Guardians since 2009, signing out of the Dominican Prospect League.
 After a three season stint in the minors, Ramirez was promoted to the major league in 2013 to make his MLB debut.